ezylang/EvalEx/docs/configuration/configuration.md

 ### Single Quote String Literals

-Specifies if the single quote character (') can be used as a string literal delimiter, not only the double quote character (") (default is false).
-If set to false, the expression will throw a _ParseException_.
+Specifies if the single quote character (') also can be used as a string literal delimiter, not only the double quote character (") (default is false).
+If set to false, the parser will throw a _ParseException_, if a single quote is used.

 ### Strip Trailing Zeros